trentm/node-bunyan/README.md

   file write stream.
 - `level`: The level at which logging to this stream is enabled.
 If not specified it defaults to INFO.
+- `raw`: A boolean indicating if the `write()` method of this stream should be given the raw log record object instead of the JSON-stringified string.
+See "examples/raw-stream.js".

 Supported stream types are: